allenliou12/WhatsApp-IT-Support-Bot/README.md

 An automated WhatsApp Web bot that handles IT support requests and ticket management using Selenium WebDriver.

+## Disclaimer

+This project is a portfolio piece demonstrating my automation and software development capabilities.
+Please note:

+- This is an educational project and should be used responsibly
+- The code is provided "as-is" without any warranties or guarantees
+- This is not an officially supported WhatsApp product
+- Users must comply with WhatsApp's Terms of Service and policies
+- The developer is not responsible for any misuse or violations of WhatsApp's terms
+- All sensitive information, credentials, and company-specific implementations have been removed
+- This is a generic implementation with no proprietary business logic
+- The project should be used for learning purposes only
+- Always obtain proper authorization before deploying automated solutions in a production environment

+### WhatsApp Usage Notice

+Please be aware that WhatsApp's terms of service may have restrictions on automated or unofficial clients.
+Users should:

+- Review WhatsApp's current terms of service before implementation
+- Ensure compliance with WhatsApp's policies and guidelines
+- Use this code responsibly and at their own risk
+- Consider WhatsApp's Business API for production environments

 ## Features

 - Automated response to incoming WhatsApp messages